Advertiser's Disclosure

 By now, you may have read about the Litigation Practice Group lawsuit or that Litigation Practice Group filed a Chapter 11 bankruptcy, and are wondering the steps in order to move forward with a Litigation Practice Group cancellation.

-Unfortunately, it's gotten a bit more complicated as Litigation Practice Group may have sent your account to another firm such as Gallant Law, Phoenix Law, or Oakstone Law.
+Unfortunately, it's gotten a bit more complicated as Litigation Practice Group may have sent your account to another firm, such as Gallant Law, Phoenix Law, or Oakstone Law.
 So, apparently, you wouldn't cancel with Litigation Practice Group, but you'd have to cancel with whoever they sent.

-Plus, if you do not cancel. you may still get a payment pulled from the new firm automatically.
-For example, per this BBB complaint below, the individual just got a transfer email and then their funds were automatically pulled instead of having to sign up with a new law firm.
+Plus, if you do not cancel.
+You may still get a payment pulled from the new firm automatically.
+For example, per this BBB complaint below, the individual just got a transfer email, and then their funds were automatically pulled instead of having to sign up with a new law firm.

 For example, did you get a welcome email from any of these firms?